 You want your content to look great all the time to grab your employees’ attention.
 Featuring various forms of content in your employee newsletters entices your readers to come back for more.

-Monitor email performance and track how your audience responds to refine and improve your newsletter content.
+Monitor performance and track email analytics to learn how your audience responds to your content.
+With this information you can confidently refine and improve your newsletter content.
 Use ContactMonkey’s internal comms tool to ensure your employee newsletters are responsive and look great across all mobile devices and desktops.

 Better content means more engagement.
 Give your content the boost it deserves with ContactMonkey.